Do Performance Bonds Have An Expiration Date?

 What Happens When a Performance Bond Expires?

-Typically a Performance Bond only expires when there is a longstop date detailed in the bond wording/bond contract.
-A Performance Bond is tied to the duration of the contract and the successful completion of project milestones such as the completion of construction projects.
+Typically, a Performance Bond only expires when there is a longstop date detailed in the bond wording.
+A Performance Bond is tied to the duration of the contract and the successful completion of project milestones, such as the completion of construction projects.

-If there is not a longstop date detailed in the bond, the Performance Bond remains in place and valid until bond cancellation has been achieved (usually POC or GMOD).
-The project completion allows the bond to be released, once all the contractual obligations and the agreed-upon performance guarantee have been fulfilled.
+If there is no longstop date detailed in the bond, the Performance Bond remains in place and valid until bond expiry has been achieved, usually Practical Completion (PC) or Making Good of Defects (MGOD).
+The project completion allows the bond to be released once all the contractual obligations have been fulfilled.

 Can You Extend A Performance Bond?